 Adoptions don't happen in a vacuum.
 Their success is tied to all other aspects of your organization.
 The adoption program outlined in this document relies on strong standards of care, effective operations and an investment in your human resources, including staff and volunteers.
 In this manual we operate from the assumption that these aspects are currently in place and working well.
-The following tools can help you make sure they are!
+The following tools can help you make sure they are.
 Find links to all of these resources at animalsheltering.org/assess.

-UC Davis Virtual Consultant
+Virtual Consultant

-This is a free online self-assessment tool created by the shelter medicine experts at UC Davis.
+This is a free online self-assessment tool created by the shelter medicine experts at the University of Wisconsin-Madison and the University of California Davis.
 Shelters, rescues and other animal welfare organizations complete straightforward surveys and receive immediate feedback regarding animal care practices.
 The tool points you to the best available resources to help with making any needed protocol adjustments.